kagruber2412/RIntroduction_MA-DS/Grammer_of_Graphics.md

 Arguments:
 * base_size: base font size (the default value is 11)
-* base_family: base font family (a huge number of fonts can be made available via the `extrafonts` add-on package).
+* base_family: base font family (a huge number of fonts can be made available via the `extrafont` add-on package).
 * base_line_size: base size for line elements (default is base_size/22)
 * base_rect_size: base size for rect elements (default is base_size/22)